2019-Spring-CSC-386/p00-project-1-coxb-robinsonkal-p00/README.md

 We want to create a system that will alert the user that they havent flipped a page in a while.
 Reminding them to read more and in a timly manner.
 This system will include a feather/very sensitive switch to sense when a page is being turned.
-It will then reset a timer tjhat will, when ended, will sound a buzzer until the user reads more.
+It will then reset a timer that after five minutes of no flipping pages(detected using the switch) will sound a loud and annoying buzzer until the user reads more.
+You stop the gizmo by disabling its power source.

 ## Initial Design Plan